 D1.
-Does your institution enroll transfer students? ☒ Yes ☐ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
-Yes No
+Does your institution enroll transfer students? □ Yes □ No (If no, please skip to Section E)

+If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
-D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2022.

-If your institution collects and reports non-binary gender data, please use the "Another Gender" category.
+- D2.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2024. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category.

-Applicants Admitted Applicants Enrolled Applicants
+Applicants Admitted Applicants Enrolled Applicants Because of

-Men 205 3 0

-Women 249 8 3
+Men space concerns,

+Women no offers of

-Another Gender
+Another Gender admission were

+Unknown able to be made

-Total 454 11 3
+Total

-\Swarthmore is not currently able to report students in "Another Gender" category.
-See https://www.swarthmore.edu/lgbtq/transgender-and-nonbinary-resource-page for Swarthmore transgender and nonbinary resources and/or https://www.swarthmore.edu/lgbtq/prospective-students
+to

+)3-D11: Application for A dmission transfer

-D3- D3-D11: Application for Admission D3.
-Indicate terms for which transfers m ay enroll: ⊠ Fall ☐ Winter ☐ Spring □ Summer D4.
-Must a transfer app plicant have a mir nimum number of credits completed or else must apply as an entering freshman?
-Yes □ No If yes, what is the minimum number of credits and the unit of measure? ⇒ General ly, 1 year's wor th of academic work.
+D3.
+Indicate terms for which transfers may enroll:

+□ Fall ☐ Winter □ Spring Summer

+D4.
+Must a transfer applicant have a minimum number of credits completed or else must apply as an entering first-year student?

+If yes, what is the minimum number of credits and the unit of measure?

+Number of credits Unit Type

+Generally, 1 year's worth of academic work

+applicants